WHAT IS YOGA?

 Yoga is an ancient practice and can be traced back more than 5,000 years to India.
 The word yoga means “to yoke”; a union of mind, body and spirit, making it a spiritual tradition.
 Yoga aims to purify the mind and body, and the Eight Limb Path practised in some yoga traditions offers ethical principals to follow.
-By following this path, it is said one can transcend the ego and awaken the spiritual energy hidden within, revealing our highest capabilities.
+By following this path, one can transcend the ego and awaken the spiritual energy hidden within, thus revealing our highest capabilities.

 There is a big cross over in terms of the physical practice of these two disciplines.
 Many of the poses performed in Pilates come directly from yoga.
 The core strength used in Pilates is also present in yoga.
 The ancient yoga practice of Moola Bandha and Uddiyana Bandha (root lock and upward flying lock) essentially strengthen and lift the pelvic and abdominal area, toning the perineum and the transverse abdominals.

 As mentioned above, there are a lot of similarities between yoga and Pilates.
 It is now quite common to find classes using a fusion of the two.
 This, in some ways, allows you the best of both worlds.
 Not all yoga teachers will teach core strength (Moola Bandha and Uddiyana Bandha) in their classes.
 Students of BKS Iyengar do not mention these words, but do activate abdominal muscles while practising yoga.
-Concentrating purely on this area in Pilates can be of real benefit to your yoga.
+Concentrating purely on this area in Pilates can be of real benefit to your yoga practice.